junxit/us-congress-bills-115/metadata.md

 - 2017-03-07 — Introduced in House
 - 2017-03-07 — Introduced in House
 - 2017-03-07 — Referred to the House Committee on Natural Resources.
+- 2017-03-16 — Referred to the Subcommittee on Federal Lands.
+- 2018-01-17 — Committee Consideration and Mark-up Session Held.
+- 2018-01-17 — Ordered to be Reported by Unanimous Consent.
+- 2018-01-17 — Subcommittee on Federal Lands Discharged.
+- 2018-02-08 — Placed on the Union Calendar, Calendar No. 411.
+- 2018-02-08 — Reported by the Committee on Natural Resources.
+H. Rept.
+115-548.
+- 2018-02-08 — Reported by the Committee on Natural Resources.
+H. Rept.
+115-548.